Wrestling with competition

 MAS is keeping up the pressure on AAX as it injects more capacity on a number of the routes that both carriers serve.
 Base yields are, therefore, likely to dip in 2014.
 AAX will have to bank on an improving ancillary yield to pick up the slack, which is far from certain.

-Under our new rating structure, our Neutral call changes to Hold.
-Our target price is unchanged and is based on the sector average of 11x CY15 P/E. Base yields are likely to fall next year as competition on the KL-Australia route heats up.
+Our maintain our Hold call and keep our target price unchanged, based on the sector average of 11x CY15 P/E. Base yields are likely to fall next year as competition on the KL-Australia route heats up.
 AAX's earnings are highly sensitive to yield changes so further yield weakness will dampen its growth sharply.
-We prefer MAHB.